Emergent Speed of Light

 Still only a numerical recipe

 The formula above has LHS [m/s] and RHS [s⁻¹] — off by a factor of [m].
 Here n_1 is a 3D number density [m⁻³], but the L-R modon matching operates on a 2D vorticity gradient \beta [m⁻¹s⁻¹].
-The substrate’s vortex lattice is organized into chirality-coherent 2D sheets, and the correct 3D→2D projection involves solving the math behind WIP-15 - essentially, how lattices layers offset, polar jets from one dc1/dag system in layer one exchange energy with a vortex joining multiple dc1/dag systems in layer layer n-1.
+The substrate’s vortex lattice is organized into chirality-coherent 2D sheets, and the correct 3D→2D projection involves solving the math behind WIP-15 - essentially, how lattice layers offset, polar jets from one lattice site in layer one exchange energy with a vortex joining multiple lattice sites in layer n-1.
 It makes sense that it’s the Lorentz invariant - the least energy path due to the nature of the system but the math behind it is probably new.

 Define K = j_{11}^2 + 1 = 15.67.
 Since c is already determined by the Volovik route, this equation is solved for the outer-scale rotation: